LightAndLight/lightandlight.github.io/posts/2023-05-05-nominal-sets.md

 singleton set (<a id="proof-17-link" href="nominal-sets-proofs#proof-17">A.17</a>).

 $\text{Nom}$ has [products](https://en.wikipedia.org/wiki/Product_(category_theory)), which
-are pairs of nominal sets, because introduction and elimination of pairs are equivariant (<a id="proof-18-link" href="nominal-sets-proofs#proof-18">A.18</a>).
+are pairs of nominal sets with an element-wise permutation action, because introduction and elimination of pairs is equivariant
+(<a id="proof-18-link" href="nominal-sets-proofs#proof-18">A.18</a>).

-$\text{Nom}$ has [coproducts](https://en.wikipedia.org/wiki/Coproduct), which is the normal disjoint union on sets, because introduction and elimination of coproducts are equivariant (<a id="proof-19-link" href="nominal-sets-proofs#proof-19">A.19</a>).
+$\text{Nom}$ has [coproducts](https://en.wikipedia.org/wiki/Coproduct), which is the normal disjoint union on sets with an element-wise permutation action, because introduction and elimination of coproducts is equivariant
+(<a id="proof-19-link" href="nominal-sets-proofs#proof-19">A.19</a>).

 $\text{Nom}$ has [exponentials](https://en.wikipedia.org/wiki/Exponential_object), in the form of